handcraftedbits/docker-nginx-unit-hugo/README.md

 * As with any other NGINX Host unit, we mount the volumes from our [NGINX Host data container](https://github.com/handcraftedbits/docker-nginx-host-data), in this case named `data`.

-Finally, we need to create a link in our NGINX Host container to the `redirector` container in order to host go-import-redirector.
+Finally, we need to create a link in our NGINX Host container to the `hugo` container in order to host Hugo.
 Here is our final `docker-compose.yml` file:

 ```yaml
 version: '2'